ZeroAfro/Portfolio/Coding/Python/Tkinter Projects/README.md

 ## **Tkinter Projects**
-These are my projects that use Tkinter to create a gui eitehr through base Tkinter or through Tkinter.ttk for themed widgets.
+This folder contains projects that utilize the Tkinter library for creating graphical user interfaces (GUIs).